-Our the Pacific Northwest vets understand that deciding to have your dog spayed or neutered may be an emotional choice for you as a pet owner.
+Our Everett vets understand that deciding to have your dog spayed or neutered may be an emotional choice for you as a pet owner.
 However, remember that your vet can provide advice on pain management during recovery.

 Spaying or Neutering Dogs

 Though it may not feel like it right now, going through the emotional process of having your dog spayed or neutered is worth it, for both you and your dog.

 Also referred to as “getting your dog fixed”, this procedure has been shown to have a number of health benefits for your dog, and may help to reduce undesirable behaviors including roaming, mounting and animal aggression.